omahs/docs-114/src/develop/smart-contracts/tokensale.md

                 ITokenWallet(_distributedTokenWallet).transfer{ value: 0, flag: 128 }(
                     purchase,
                     msg.sender,
-                    0.1 ever, // this parameter allows to deploy wallet for user, if it's not deployed yet. (fee takes from message so will be payed by user) msg.sender,
+                    0.1 ever, // this parameter allows to deploy wallet for user, if it's not deployed yet. (fee takes from message so will be paid by user) msg.sender,
                     false,
                     empty